BodiAugustus/dev_site_2022/README.md

 #28.
 Started Services component.
 Created cards and displayed with styling.
 Also constructed the footer component as well.
 Got both components set up and started styling.

 #29.
 Finished styling the Services and Footer components.
 Finished styling most of the main page with responsive design.

+#30.
+Finished styling the main home page for all screen sizes.
+All finished.
+Then created Modal.jsx and started creating a modal component.
+Finished the modal component and did a ton of styling for all the screen sizes.
+Finished completely the page.
+Forgot to commit to get Git and already started the about page.
+Imported the Navbar and Footer components, set the bg, and now am preparing to work on the Main component.